sonia-james/AIMLModule17/README.md

 * K Nearest Neighbors - 0.899854
 * Decision Tree Classifier - 0.918548
 * Support Vector Classifier (SVC) - 0.913571

+### Interpretation of Coefficients:
+Logistic Regression coefficients were analyzed to interpret feature impacts

 ### Observation :
 Decision Tree Classifier was found to have the best performance, and also completes processing in moderate time.

 ### Key Insights / Business recommendations :